-Low carbon buildings7 include the financing of sustainable buildings (certified with a BREEAM, LEED, HQE or DGNB, or with an EPC label of C or higher).
+Low carbon buildings6 include the financing of sustainable buildings (certified with a BREEAM Good or higher, LEED, HQE or DGNB, or with an EPC label of B or higher).
 We only report the portion of the portfolio which qualifies as sustainable according to the above definition.